mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### **Bipod/Tripod**

 A two-legged brace extends down from the weapon, allowing it to be fired low to the ground with the user in a prone or sitting position.
-A bipod can be attached to the underbarrel mount of a weapon and provides an equipment Advantage to the Attack Rolls when properly deployed.
+A bipod can be attached to the underbarrel mount of a weapon and provides an equipment ADVANTAGE to the Attack Rolls when properly deployed.
 Attaching a bipod takes a Major Action.
 Folding up or deploying a bipod is a Minor Action.

 #### **Concealable holster**